Interior window inserts install inside the building's window opening, leaving existing windows intact, and sealing off a space of 1"-

 There are three components that make up the window inserts: The steel

-frame, the magnetic channel and optical-grade acrylic.
+frame, the magnetic channel and the glass.
+The glass is either laminated

 The steel frame is installed in the window opening.
 It is painted